 We’ve put together an FAQ to help you understand if the HOS suspension applies to your fleet’s operations and how to navigate this change with Samsara:

 For additional support, our team is available to help 24/7.

-Generally the exemption applies to fleet operations that are providing direct assistance in support of emergency relief efforts related to the COVID-19 outbreaks, including transportation for medical supplies, fuel, paper, raw materials, sanitation equipment, and medical personnel, among other categories.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+Generally, the exemption applies to fleet operations that are providing direct assistance in support of emergency relief efforts related to the COVID-19 outbreaks, including transportation for medical supplies, fuel, paper, raw materials, sanitation equipment, and medical personnel, among other categories.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

 According to the FAQ posted on March 19, 2020, the FMCSA provides three options: